ACC of plc thresholds: Introduction

-\begin{theorem} Suppose that $I$ is a DCC set of nonnegative real numbers, $n$ a natural number, and $\epsilon$ a positive real number.
-Then there is an ACC set $\Sigma$ of real numbers such that the plc threshold of $(X,\Delta)$ with respect to $D$ belongs to $\Sigma$ whenever $(X,\Delta)$, $D$ satisfy the following conditions \begin{enumerate}[label=\upshape(\roman*)] \item $(X,\Delta)$ is a $\epsilon$-plc pair of dimension $n$, \item $-(K_{X}+\Delta)$ is big, \item $D$ is an effective nef and big divisor, and \item the coefficients of $\Delta$ and $D$ belong to $I$. \end{enumerate} \end{theorem}
+\begin{theorem} Suppose that $I$ is a DCC set of nonnegative real numbers and $n$ is a natural number.
+Then there is an ACC set $\Sigma$ of real numbers such that the plc threshold $\plct(X,\Delta;D)$ of $(X,\Delta)$ with respect to $D$ belongs to $\Sigma$ whenever $(X,\Delta)$, $D$ satisfy the following conditions \begin{enumerate}[$(1)$] \item $(X,\Delta)$ is a pklt pair of dimension $n$, \item $-(K_{X}+\Delta)$ is big, and \item the coefficients of $\Delta$ and $D$ belong to $I$. \end{enumerate} \end{theorem}

-If $-(K_X+\Delta)$ is nef, then the notion of $\epsilon$-plc coincides with the usual lc for any $\epsilon\geq 0$.
-Thus in this case, if we could let $\epsilon=0$ in Theorem \ref{thrm:main}, then it coincides with the main result Theorem 1.1 of \cite{HMX14}.
-However, since Theorem \ref{thrm-t_eff} is a special case of Theorem \ref{thrm:main} and Theorem \ref{thrm-t_eff} does not hold for $\epsilon=0$, Theorem \ref{thrm:main} does not hold for $\epsilon=0$ in general either.
-See Example \ref{eg:e=0}.
+If $-(K_X+\Delta)$ is nef, then the notion of plc coincides with the usual lc for any $\epsilon\geq 0$.
+Thus in this case, Theorem \ref{thrm:main} is implied by Theorem 1.1 of \cite{HMX14}.
+Note that by Theorem \ref{thrm:FT criterion}, the conditions (1),(2) imply that $X$ is of Fano type.
+In Theorem \ref{thrm:main}, if we assume that $X$ is of Fano type, then we can relax the conditions (1),(2) in Theorem \ref{thrm:main} as follows \begin{enumerate}[$(1)'$] \item $(X,\Delta)$ is a plc pair of dimension $n$, \item $-(K_{X}+\Delta)$ is pseudoeffective. \end{enumerate} Then the result is also implied by \cite[Theorem 21]{sho} and \cite[Theorem 8.20]{HLS} due to Proposition \ref{prop:plct=rclct}.
+However, our proof for Theorem \ref{thrm:main} is independent and relies only on some results of pklt, not of $\R$-complements.

+We also prove that for a fixed positive integer $n$ and a positive number $\epsilon$, the collection of $\epsilon$-plc pairs $(X,\Delta)$ such that $-(K_X+\Delta)$ is big is bounded.
+See Section \ref{sec4}.